 - Enabling audio streaming

-This may take a few minutes.
+This may take up to two minutes.
 Wait until the device is ready for testing.

-Important note for iOS: Occasionally the Bluetooth pairing is unsuccessful or after pairing, Bluetooth disconnects.
-If this happens, toggle off VoiceOver Accessibility, and then toggle the option back on.
+Important note for iOS: If the Bluetooth pairing is unsuccessful or disconnects, toggle off VoiceOver Accessibility, and then toggle the option back on.
 If the issue persists, open the paired Android device and check if there are alerts that need to be clicked.

 - When the setup finishes on the device, perform the following actions: